 Jennifer Johnson joined Kenyon in 2005 after completing her Ph.D. at the University of Chicago.
 Her research, past and present, explores how and under what conditions ordinary citizens take the law into their own hands or administer justice informally, and what this can tell us about changing understandings of citizenship.
 As a graduate student and Fulbright scholar, she studied extralegal justice movements in rural southern Mexico, returning to indigenous communities she had become familiar with before graduate school as an international development worker based in Washington, D.C., and Mexico.
 Portions of her dissertation have been published by Russell Sage Foundation and Routledge presses, and appear in a Spanish-language anthology she co-edited with U.S. and Mexican scholars.

-Currently, with support from the University of California-Berkeley’s Center for Right-Wing Studies where she is an affiliated scholar, Jennifer is writing a book about women’s participation in the Minuteman vigilante movement at the U.S.-Mexico border (forthcoming, University of Texas Press).
+With support from the University of California-Berkeley’s Center for Right-Wing Studies where she is an affiliated scholar, Jennifer has published a book about women’s participation in the Minuteman vigilante movement at the U.S.-Mexico border (2021, University of Texas Press).
 Trained as an urban ethnographer in the Chicago School tradition, she has also begun fieldwork in Mexico City through a GLCA- funded research collaboration.
 This research, examining how residents in diverse neighborhoods respond to insecurity, was published in "Mapping the Megalopolis: Order & Disorder in Mexico City" (2018, Lexington Press).

 2005 — Doctor of Philosophy from University of Chicago

 1996 — Master of Arts from University of Chicago

 1988 — Bachelor of Science from Georgetown University